Why Learn How to Crochet Corner to Corner?

 Where to Buy the Learn to Crochet Corner-to-Corner Class

-Both formats for this class are available for sale at the Annie’s website:
+This class is available for sale at the Annie’s website:

-- An instantly accessible digital / online version, available through Annie’s online portal — If you’re impatient to get started with learning the corner-to-corner technique as soon as possible, this is definitely the way to go.
+- An instantly accessible digital / online version, available through Annie’s online portal — If you’re impatient to get started with learning the corner-to-corner technique as soon as possible, a video class like this one is definitely the way to go.
 This is also a fantastic option for tiny home and apartment dwellers, college students in dorm rooms or anyone else who doesn’t have a lot of storage space or doesn’t want to accumulate extra clutter.

 - Sarah Zimmerman has also written a book featuring fun corner-to-corner lap blanket patterns.
 Here’s a link to my book review of this title.
 The short version: I highly recommend the book.
 Click here if you’d like to shop for this title at the Annie’s website.